millennialsoftware/space-weather-challenge/README.md

 Welcome to the **Space Weather Challenge** repository.
 This project is part of the [STORM-AI](https://github.com/ARCLab-MIT/STORM-AI-devkit-2025) initiative, aiming to develop advanced AI algorithms for predicting space weather-driven changes in atmospheric density across low Earth orbit.

+This `main` branch contains the model we submitted for Phase 1 of the competition.
+Alternatively, the `best_model` branch contains an architecturally identical model that outperforms this one overall, especially in the case of extreme solar weather.

 ## Table of Contents

 - [Project Overview](#project-overview)